-The Ayurvedic Fruit Amalaki
+The Ayurvedic Fruit AMLA (Amalaki)

-Amalaki also act as an excellent tonic for healthy functions of digestion, metabolism, liver, blood, heart and brain activity.
+Amla also act as an excellent tonic for healthy functions of digestion, metabolism, liver, blood, heart and brain activity.
 They contain five from all six tastes recognised by our sensual perception (sour, sweet, bitter, astringent and pungent) which harmonise three biological principles of vata, pitta and kapha.
-Amalaki contains a broad range of antioxidants (substances decreasing the oxidation processes responsible for cellular aging and necrosis) and bioflavonoids (vitamins supporting the resistance of cell membranes against penetration by harmful substances in the form of free radicals), and a high concentration of vitally important amino-acids.
+Amla contains a broad range of antioxidants (substances decreasing the oxidation processes responsible for cellular aging and necrosis) and bioflavonoids (vitamins supporting the resistance of cell membranes against penetration by harmful substances in the form of free radicals), and a high concentration of vitally important amino-acids.
 It is rich in many minerals and vitamins, such as calcium, iron, phosphor, carotene, Vitamins C, B1 and B2.

 The Natural Process of Fruit Production

-Fresh ayurvedic fruit is sliced into small pieces, placed in natural light cane syrup serving as the best natural medium for long shelf life, and then dried in the sun.
+Fresh Ayurvedic fruit is sliced into small pieces, placed in natural light cane syrup serving as the best natural medium for long shelf life, and then dried in the sun.
 This traditional process helps to maintain the maximum benefit of the nutrients of the fruit, as well as its juiciness and tastiness.

 The Sugar Cane